ygfalcon/Solsniper-zero/README.md

 # SolHunter Zero

 SolHunter Zero is an autonomous AI-driven trading bot for the Solana blockchain.
 See [QUICK_START.md](QUICK_START.md) for a condensed setup guide.

 This project is targeted towards being the greatest Solana bot ever created and built by a mad genius known only as zero

+For a quick preview across all bundled strategies, double-click `demo.command` (or run `python demo.py`) to generate sample reports without additional setup.

 ## Table of Contents